TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 6/Micah 6.6.md

 ---

-Wherewith shall I come before Jehovah, and bow myself before the high God? shall I come before him with burnt-offerings, with calves a year old?
+How shall I come before Yahweh, and bow myself before the exalted God?
+Shall I come before him with burnt offerings, with calves a year old?